 Your family’s gross income must fall within the guidelines of the chart below.
 Income includes wages, social security, food stamps, disability and child support.

-Other requirements include, but are not limited to, U.S. citizenship or permanent residency, an agreement to complete sweat equity hours, and current employment and ability to make monthly payments of $550 – $650 and a one time $900 closing payment.
+Other requirements include, but are not limited to, U.S. citizenship or permanent residency, an agreement to complete sweat equity hours, and current employment and ability to make monthly payments and a one-time closing payment.

 After applying, our family selection committee will review your application.